Kan090808/Kan090808.github.io/README.md

 1. Login with your Google account
 2. Set up an encryption password
-3. Create notes (up to 500 words each)
+3. If you are whitelisted, you can create notes (up to 5000 characters each)
+4. If you are not whitelisted, you can log in but cannot create notes
+5. If you are not whitelisted, you will see a dialog to contact the developer for whitelisting (send your userID via email)
+6. You can check your userID after clicking the profile button
-4. View and manage your encrypted notes
+7. View and manage your encrypted notes
-5. Notes are encrypted before storage
+8. Notes are encrypted before storage

 ## Security Features